mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 ## How to test API calls?

-Many options exist to make API calls.
+Many options exist to **make API calls**.
 Among the most famous you will find cURL, a command-line tool, or Postman, a desktop application.

 You will also frequently find APIs described or documented using the OpenAPI specification, which often leads to a publication of the API documentation using Swagger UI.
 A famous one is their demo API, the [Pet store](https://petstore.swagger.io/).
 Swagger UI allows you to discover API endpoints and their parameters but also directly make test calls.